Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: Perturbation in general

 In the present work our main goal is to find the perturbed equation of Schwarzschild like solutions in $f(R)$.
 For that reason we can fix $\bar{R} = 0$ along side Eq.~(\ref{Constraint on f(R) due to zero curvature}).
 This translates to $f(0)=0$.
 Under these conditions Eq.~(\ref{massive scalar eqn 1}) becomes

 This equation is a source-free massive scalar equation, with $\delta R$ identified as the scalar field and the mass-squared being $m^2 \equiv \frac{1+f'}{3f''}$.
-For simplicity, from now on we will omit the $0$ from the argument value of $f(0)$ and all its derivatives.
+Henceforth, whenever there is no scope for ambiguity, we will omit the $0$ from the argument value of $f$ and all its derivatives.
 This massive scalar longitudinal mode \cite{Kausar 2016,Corda 2007} is absent in GR.

 Now the perturbed Einstein equation takes the following form: